 Lynne has been a business women working in social care for many years and prior to that worked in North East companies such as the COOP.
 She is a passionate person who works hard for those less fortunate and believes strongly in supporting those who need it.
 Lynne has a proven track record of delivering good quality services in her businesses and in elected life being a advocate for others since being elected in 2013.

 Julie Foster is in her 14th year as a county councillor, representing the Stakeford which she considers to be a huge privilege.
 Over the years, she has listened to and worked with the residents, local authority officers, parish council and other stakeholders to see positive outcomes within the ward and will continue to do so going forwards.
 She says to be appointed as the shadow cabinet member for children and young people is an absolute honour and she looks forward to working with officers and colleagues, within this role, for the benefit of our younger residents In Northumberland.

-Healthy Lives – Liz Dunn
+Healthy Lives, Leisure, Culture and Libraries – Liz Dunn

 Liz has lived and worked in Lynemouth for over twenty years and is passionate about making our communities better places to live and grow up in.
 She firmly believes that health is a key determinant of our wellbeing, impacting on our quality of life more than any other factor, but also that the greatest influences on our health can come from outside health care.